W. E. B. Du Bois: The FBI, McCarthyism, and trial

 During the 1950s, the U.S. government's anti-communist McCarthyism campaign targeted Du Bois because of his socialist leanings.
-Historian Manning Marable characterizes the government's treatment of Du Bois as "ruthless repression" and a "political assassination".
+Socialist historian Manning Marable characterizes the government's treatment of Du Bois as "ruthless repression" and a "political assassination".

 The FBI began to compile a file on Du Bois in 1942, investigating him for possible subversive activities.
 The original investigation appears to have ended in 1943 because the FBI was unable to discover sufficient evidence against Du Bois, but the FBI resumed its investigation in 1949, suspecting he was among a group of "Concealed Communists".
 The most aggressive government attack against Du Bois occurred in the early 1950s, as a consequence of his opposition to nuclear weapons.
-In 1950 he became chair of the newly created Peace Information Center (PIC), which worked to publicize the Stockholm Peace Appeal in the United States.
+In 1950 he became chair of the newly created Peace Information Center (PIC), which worked to publicize the Stockholm Appeal in the United States.
 The primary purpose of the appeal was to gather signatures on a petition, asking governments around the world to ban all nuclear weapons.